-Want to get in shape AND have fun AND get out of the house for a few hours.
+Want to get in shape, have fun and get out of the house for a few hours?
 Then it’s time to put a little boogie in your step.

 Nowadays, you can find all kinds of dance groups at gyms, community centers, churches and even local parks.
-From gatherings devoted to the allemande (a courtly baroque dance in which the arms are interlaced) to the zoppetto (a medieval Italian limping hop dance), there are dance styles from every culture, at every speed and at every level of physical ability.
+From gatherings devoted to the allemande (a courtly baroque dance in which the arms are interlaced) to the flamenco, there are dance styles from every culture, at every speed and at every level of physical ability.

 There have even been studies showing that low-impact dance can help to ease pain.
 In a 12-week, low impact dance program, St. Louis University researchers found that older adults, with an average age of 80, were able to decrease the amount of their pain medication by 39 percent.
 In addition, they also reported being able to move around more easily.